Pixelverk/VunderCms/readme.md

 - [ ] Make the settings modal easier to use or just a bit more
 - [ ] Figure out how the editing of page names via the settings modal should behave
 - [ ] Fix alert CSS so it doesn't block the menu items
+- [ ] Figure out how to make to set the home menuitem slug to '.' instead of 'home' without editing db.
 - [ ] Make it easy to create pages based on default.php (currently done by navigating to non-existent page url)
 - [ ] Make it easy to create pages based on chosen layout (currently done by switching layout in settings)